 If you are interested in changing Medicare Advantage plans, first learn when you are allowed to do so.
 You can only change Medicare Advantage plans during certain times of the year (known as enrollment periods).

 During an enrollment period, if you want to change Medicare Advantage plans, you should compare the plans available in your county.
 When choosing a Medicare Advantage plan, make sure to look at all the costs, not just the premium.
 Before signing up with any plan, make sure you doctor is part of the plan’s network.

 Once you choose a new plan, you should usually enroll in it without disenrolling from your old plan.
 It is best to enroll in the new plan by calling 800-MEDICARE, rather than enrolling through the new plan.
-You will be automatically disenrolled from your old Medicare private health plan when your new coverage starts.
+You will be automatically disenrolled from your old Medicare Advantage plan when your new coverage starts.

 If you enroll during Fall Open Enrollment your coverage will be effective January 1 of the following year.
 You can make as many changes as you would like during this period, but the last change you make will be the one to take effect.